Mark-MDO47/UniRemote/code/UniRemoteRcvrTemplate/README.md

 //
 // uni_remote_rcvr_cbuf_extended_status_t - returned by uni_remote_rcvr_get_extended_status()
 // The idx_* items are for internal usage by UniRemoteRcvr.
-// The msg_callback_num is the number of times that the ESP-NOW callback routine was called.
+// The msg_callback_num is the number of times that the ESP-NOW rcvr callback routine was called.
 //    It gets stored into the circular buffer each time a message is stored, and returned via p_msg_num_ptr.
 //    The *p_msg_num_ptr returned by uni_remote_rcvr_get_msg() will normally increment by one
 //    each time a message is returned.